 PvE Specific Griefing

-- Blocking access to important resources (ie. charge nodes, gas nodes, Extinction City Terminals, etc)
+Blocking access to important resources (ie. charge nodes, Extinction City Terminals, Orbital supply crates on Extinction, Teleporters, Dispatchers, or Mission Terminals and etc)

 > Structure Spamming - placing structures down such as pipes or wires for the purpose of disrupting others gameplay is against our code of conduct.